kchung/semantic-release-boilerplate/README.md

 #### NPM

-You must create a [NPM token](https://docs.npmjs.com/about-access-tokens#about-granular-access-tokens) with "Read and Write" access to at minimum your package.
+You must create a [NPM token](https://docs.npmjs.com/about-access-tokens#about-granular-access-tokens) with "Read and Write" access to your package.

 ## Branches